-Chances are, you've heard a little about this beauty ritual that's taking Hollywood by storm.
-Is it the key to unlocking beaming, beautiful skin?
-Can it actually improve your overall health?
-Instead of blindly grabbing the first brush we could find and scrubbing away, we enlisted the help of Gary Dickman, Lead Esthetician at the OleHenriksen Face/Body Spa in Los Angeles, California and Jeanine Downie, M.D., to fill us in on the benefits of dry brushing.
+To differentiate the fact from fiction, we've enlisted the help of Gary Dickman, lead aesthetician at the Ole Henriksen Face/Body Spa in Los Angeles, California and Jeanine Downie, M.D., to fill us in on the benefits of dry brushing.
 Namely: if it can actually get us Miranda Kerr's "I woke up like this" glow.

 Simply rubbing a brush all over your body and calling it a day isn't going to get you the skin benefits of dry brushing (plus, that can hurt!).
 To dry brush properly, first make sure your skin it completely dry.
 Starting at your ankle, move your brush over your skin in long, circular motions that go upwards toward your heart, Dickman says.
 Keep in mind that you're not at a Korean spa—a slight, firm pressure is all you need.

 Aside from leaving you with glowing skin (as if that weren't enough), Dickman says that dry brushing helps boost circulation and lympathic drainage.
 Not to mention, some people swear their cellulite is less noticeable after dry brushing!
 And Dr. Downie notes that it can even help with the appearance of sun damage.
+Crazy!

 "If you are dry brushing, you must use sunscreen, as dry brushing makes you more sensitive to the sun," warns Dr. Downie.
 So be sure to slather on your SPF before heading outside.